azocarone/bspwm-on-fedora/README.md

 ## Custom scripts

 For the desktop environment create several custom scripts, one that updates the system, and another to connect to the wifi network using the linux nmcli utility
-Another that allows you to change the environment themes and finally add scripts that already have a repository in my github
+Another that allows you to change the environment themes

 - 🎨 Switch themes and modes [**theaming**](https://github.com/AlvinPix/bspwm/blob/main/scripts/Theaming.sh)
 - 📡 Connect to wifi using nmcli utility [**wifi**](https://github.com/AlvinPix/bspwm/blob/main/scripts/wifi.sh)